PaperTriangle/Sonic-3-AIR-Mods/README.md

 **PLEASE NOTE:** This mod is pretty poorly coded and could be much more efficient...

-## Less White Super Forms
-Makes super flashes less white to be more consistent with the setting from the ESU mods.

 ## Moar Transparency
 Adds transparency effects to more objects in the game.
 The effects can be *incredibly subtle* at some points and will bypass tranparency removal from **Moar Transparency**.